-POL 350 - Topics: European Politics POL 370 - Constitutional Law POL 371 - Topics POL 380 - Western Political Thought POL 381 - Topics: Democratic Theory And two additional upper level courses in Political Science (can come from the list above, or be any other upper level Political Science course).
-Public Policy and Political Change Concentration in Political Science 10 courses plus an internship, including:
+POL 350 - Topics: European Politics

+POL 370 - Constitutional Law

+POL 371 - Topics

+POL 380 - Western Political Thought

+POL 381 - Topics: Democratic Theory

+And two additional upper level courses in Political Science (can come from the list above, or be any other upper level Political Science course).

-ECO 112 - Principles of Macroeconomics or ECO 113 - Principles of Microeconomics POL 121 - American Government and Politics or POL 122 - Metropolitan Complex POL 325 - Politics and Public Policy or POL 326 - Political Parties and Behavior ECO 490 - Research Methods in Econometrics or POL 483 - Political Statistics and Methodology or SOC 362 - Statistical Analysis POL 484 - Political Analysis One Course from the Following:
+Public Policy and Political Change Concentration in Political Science

+10 courses plus an internship, including:

+ECO 112 - Principles of Macroeconomics

+or ECO 113 - Principles of Microeconomics

+POL 121 - American Government and Politics

+or POL 122 - Social Justice in Urban America

+POL 325 - Politics and Public Policy

+or POL 326 - Political Parties and Behavior

+ECO 490 - Research Methods in Econometrics

+or POL 483 - Political Statistics and Methodology

+or SOC 362 - Statistical Analysis

+POL 484 - Political Analysis

+One Course from the Following:

-- POL 121 American Government and Politics
+POL 121 - American Government and Politics

-- POL 122 Metropolitan Complex
+POL 122 - Social Justice in Urban America

-- POL 124 American Women and Politics
+POL 124 - American Women and Politics

-- POL 158 Introduction to Political Science
+POL 158 - Introduction to Political Science

-- POL 160 World Politics
+POL 160 - World Politics

-- POL 170 Law in the United States
+POL 170 - Law in the United States

 Four Courses from the Following:

 POL 241 - Environmental and River Politics

-- POL 325 Politics and Public Policy
+POL 325 - Politics and Public Policy

-- POL 326 Political Parties and Behavior
+POL 326 - Political Parties and Behavior

-- POL 342 Mass Communication in Society
+POL 342 - Mass Communication in Society

-- POL 370 Constitutional Law
+POL 370 - Constitutional Law

-- POL 371 Topics
+POL 371 - Topics

-- POL 381 Topics: Democratic Theory
+POL 381 - Topics: Democratic Theory

-- POL 421 Topics: American Politics
+POL 421 - Topics: American Politics

-- POL 461 Topics: International Politics
+POL 461 - Topics: International Politics

-- ECO 312 Intermediate Macroeconomics
+ECO 312 - Intermediate Macroeconomics

-- or ECO 313 Intermediate Microeconomics
+or ECO 313 - Intermediate Microeconomics

 SOC 381 - City and Regional Planning

 Plus an internship, usually taken as POL 399.

 Notes

-- POL 140 can be substituted for POL 122, with advisor approval.

 - If both POL 121 and 122 are completed, one can count for section I and one for section II.
 The same course cannot fulfill requirements in both sections.

 - If both POL 325 and 326 are completed, one can count for section I and one for section III.
 The same course cannot fulfill requirements in both sections.

 - Only one economics course (either 312 or 313) can be counted toward the four courses required in Section III.

 - The internship can be taken for credit or not-for-credit.
-A student taking an internship not for credit must still have a Political Science department faculty member supervising the internship, and must fulfill certain academic requirements, which will be explained by the supervising faculty member.
+A student taking an internship not for credit must still have a

+Political Science department faculty member supervising the internship, and must fulfill certain academic

+requirements, which will be explained by the supervising faculty member.

 - Substitutions to the courses above can be approved by the department chair.
 For example, the department sometimes offers relevant topics courses under numbers not listed above.

 Political Science Areas

 - (I) American Government and Politics

 - (II) Comparative Politics and Analysis

 - (III) International Politics

 - (IV) Public Law

 - (V) Political Theory and Analysis.